Teradata/stacki-wiki/Backend-Installation.md

    insert-ethers UI indicates it using a ```*``` next to the host.
    ![insert-ethers-5](images/insert-ethers/insert-ethers-5.png)

+Repeat 3,4 for all backend machines in your cluster.

 ### Host Spreadsheet
 Another feature of stacki is the ability to add compute